 A House Built Upon the Rock: A Contemporary House Built in an Unusual Setting

 Today energy efficiency is more mainstream, but the Youngs were considering a passive solar design in the late 1970s.
 According to Nancy, solar was on everyone’s minds during that period’s energy crisis.
 But the couple could not find anything that met their needs.
 Nancy lamented the fact that no architect in the area was even interested in working on such a project.
+Our home has the best when it comes to solar energy thanks to solar panel installation phoenix for their good services and fair price.

 It was just by happenstance that they finally met their architect, Hal Craddock.
 Hal had just returned home after a stint in the Peace Corps when he was introduced to Bill through a mutual friend.
 Bill, an accomplished woodworker, went to Hal’s home to look at some furniture in need of repair.
 He immediately noticed that the living room walls were covered with designs for solar homes and asked Hal his occupation.
 The reply could not have been better, “I’m an architect.
 I studied at VPI and would like to design solar homes in Lynchburg.”
 Nancy jokes, “We married him immediately!”
 The Youngs were ecstatic and so was Hal Craddock; this would be his first house design, and a solar project, at that.